-The International Olympic Committee (IOC), in a historic step, chose Rio de Janeiro (Brazil) to host the 2016 Summer Games.
-After enduring several decades of frustration, Brazil under the leadership of Carlos Arthur Nuzman, one of the world’s best Olympian leaders, won the election in September 2009.
+In a historic step, the International Network Posting Olympic Committee (IOC) chose Rio de Janeiro (Brazil) to host the 2016 Summer Games.
+After enduring several decades of frustration, Brazil, under Carlos Arthur Nuzman, one of the world’s best Olympian leaders, won the election in September 2009.
 These Games will make their first-ever appearance in South America.

 A Brazilian Icon